Updated May 18, 2020

 These rules are in addition to those described in the Disqus TOS.

 1. Threats of bodily harm against anybody will not be tolerated.

 2. Racist, bigoted, homophobic, transphobic or sexist comments are not allowed.

-3. No use of the word “retard” or derivations, when intended as insults.
+3. No use of the word “retard” or derivations.

 4. Personal attacks or insults directed at other members or moderators will result in comments being deleted and may lead to loss of posting privileges.

 5. Insults against politicians and celebrities are allowed, provided they don’t break rules 1, 2 or 3.